TimoBechtel/maybe/README.md

 # 🤷‍♂️ maybe.js

-Can't decide wether to use `true` or `false`?
+Can't decide whether to use `true` or `false`?
 Fear no more!
 Use maybe.js.

 With maybe.js you can do this: